Last updated 31st March, 2025

 Pests find ways to get into your home, or the areas surrounding it, having an adverse impact on the comfort and structural integrity of your home.
 There are a whole host of different pests that can impact your home and in turn, a wide variety of treatments to expel them.

 Getting rid of pests often requires the efforts of a trained pest control professional to safely and humanely rid your home of the infestation.
-However, there are a number of DIY measures that you can implement to rid certain pests and ensure that they don’t return, which we will cover in this article.
+However, there are a number of DIY measures that you can implement to tackle certain pests, although they may not be as effective as a registered exterminator.

 As is common with most contracting work, the price will differ depending on a variety of factors, mainly the location, severity or accessibility of your problem.